reactphp/promise-timer/README.md

 A trivial implementation of timeouts for `Promise`s, built on top of [React PHP](http://reactphp.org/).

-> Note: This project is in early alpha stage!
-Feel free to report any issues you encounter.

 ## Usage

 This lightweight library consists only of a few simple functions.